 - $4.8 trillion

 - FDI Inflow:

-Prime Minister Shinzo Abe’s Liberal Democratic Party has held power since 2012.
-Abe has reversed a 13-year trend of steadily decreasing defense spending, pushed forward on collective self-defense, and stood up to Chinese assertiveness near the Japanese-controlled Senkaku Islands.
-But his revisionist comments on Japan’s wartime actions, a visit to the controversial Yasukuni Shrine, and his unwillingness to discipline politicians for making provocative and egregious comments have hindered his ability to achieve international support for defense reform that would allow Japan a larger regional role.
-Abe has taken preliminary steps toward structural economic reform as part of his “Abenomics” plan to pull Japan from a two-decade economic slump, but he faces resistance from entrenched special interests.
-Japan is a significant force in world trade, but its economy continues to operate far below its potential.
+Prime Minister Shinzo Abe’s Liberal Democratic Party has reversed a 13-year trend of steadily decreasing defense spending, has pushed forward on collective self-defense, and has made an issue of Chinese assertiveness near the Japanese-controlled Senkaku Islands.
+However, Abe has failed to generate the international confidence necessary to win support for defense reforms that would allow Japan a larger regional role.
+Abe has taken preliminary steps toward structural economic reform as part of his “Abenomics” plan to pull Japan from a two-decade economic slump, but he faces significant resistance from entrenched special interests.

-While the direct exchange of cash for favors from government officials is extremely rare in Japan, a web of close relationships among companies, politicians, government agencies, and other groups fosters an inwardly cooperative business climate conducive to corruption, most often the rigging of bids on government public works projects.
+The direct exchange of cash for favors from government officials in Japan is extremely rare.
+A web of close relationships among companies, politicians, government agencies, and other groups fosters an inwardly cooperative business climate conducive to corruption, most often seen in the rigging of bids on government public works projects.
 The judiciary is independent and provides secure protection of real and intellectual property.

 The top personal income tax rate is 40.8 percent.
 The top corporate rate is 23.9 percent, which local taxes and an enterprise tax can increase significantly.
 Other taxes include a value-added tax and an estate tax.
 The overall tax burden equals 30.3 percent of total domestic income.
 Government spending amounts to 42.3 percent of GDP, and budget deficits are around 8 percent of GDP.
 Public debt is over twice the size of the economy.